An easy recipe for baked lamb meatballs. Served with a tasty yogurt sauce, they are wonderfully flavorful!

 - Next, make the meatballs.
 Mix the ground lamb with salt, pepper, and spices.
 Shape into 20 meatballs.

 I like to bake the meatballs because it’s the easiest method, in my opinion, for cooking meatballs.
 I actually like baking in general.
-It’s a hands-off cooking method which does not involve constant stirring and adjusting.
+It’s a hands-off cooking method that does not involve constant stirring and adjusting.

 What to serve with lamb meatballs?

 They’re actually great with many sides, but I almost always serve them with roasted cherry tomatoes.
-The flavors go really well together, and I can make both dishes in the same oven.
+The flavors go really well together, and I can cook both dishes in the same oven.
 Another classic side dish is eggplant.